xybu/python-resmon/README.md

 A resource monitor that records resource usage (e.g., CPU usage, RAM usage and free, disk I/O count, NIC speed, etc.) and outputs the data in CSV format that is easy to post-process.

+Compared to collecting and parsing the output of `top` and `atop`, this script incurs less overhead and the CSV output is much easier to parse, making it handy for experiments that need resource monitoring and processing of the generated data sets.

 The script is written in Python 3 syntax and depends on [psutil](https://github.com/giampaolo/psutil).

 # Installation